Profitability in the pharmacy - strategies, key figures and success factors 2025

 1. gross profit

-Gross profit is one of the key figures in pharmacy business management.
-It shows the difference between sales revenue and cost of goods sold and thus forms the basis for economic success.
+Gross profit is one of the key metrics in pharmacy management.
+It represents the difference between sales revenue and cost of goods sold, and thus forms the basis for financial success.

-A stable or rising gross profit indicates a healthy profit situation - if it falls, purchasing conditions, prices or warehouse processes need to be reviewed.
+A stable or rising gross profit indicates a healthy financial position—if it declines, purchasing terms, pricing, or inventory processes must be reviewed.

 2. unit benefit

-The unit benefit describes the profit per pack sold.
-This key figure is particularly valuable for analyzing the product range: Which products contribute strongly to profitability, which less?
+Unit profit describes the profit per package sold.
+This metric is particularly valuable for analyzing the product range: Which products contribute significantly to profitability, and which ones less so?

-Pharmacies that regularly check their unit benefit recognize unprofitable product groups at an early stage and can make targeted adjustments
+Pharmacies that regularly review their unit profit can identify unprofitable product categories early on and take targeted corrective action

 3. cost of sales ratio

-It shows what proportion of turnover is spent on goods.
-If the cost of goods sold ratio is too high, this indicates that purchasing or warehousing is inefficient - a clear indication that there is potential for improvement.
+It shows what percentage of revenue is spent on goods.
+A cost of goods sold ratio that is too high suggests that purchasing or inventory management is inefficient—a clear indication that there is room for improvement.

 4. personnel quota

-Personnel costs are one of the largest items of expenditure in any pharmacy.
-A healthy staff ratio is important.
-Modern duty scheduling, training and process optimization help to keep this figure stable without sacrificing quality.
+Labor costs are one of the largest expense items in any pharmacy.
+Maintaining a healthy staff-to-patient ratio is important.
+Modern scheduling, training, and process optimization help keep this ratio stable without compromising quality.

 Purchasing as an economic lever